Going Towards The Light

 5th Sunday of Lent, Year A

 Near death experiences.
 We have heard of a number of true-life stories or claims of these experiences from ordinary people, who according to them, have experienced death (at least partially).
-Let me site some examples:
+Let me cite an example:

 The case of Jazmyne Cidavia-DeRepentigny of Hull Georgia.
 She died on the operating table during surgery in late 1979 (pages 10-11, paperback version, "BEYOND THE LIGHT"):